Jump straight to the workout

 If Joe was in need of a little finisher for some reason, well, then I’m sure he would pump out 50 of these babies FOR TIME.
 Just for fun.

-If you’re after some more kettlebell workouts with the gorilla cleans check these out:
+For more awesome kettlebell workouts with the gorilla cleans check these out: